FIAF/fiaf-cataloguing-manual/markdown/0161-a.2.6.5_fragments_segments_of_unidentified_mov/en.md

-# A.2.6.5 Fragments/segments of unidentified moving images (film or television programmes) {#manual-A.2.6.5}
+# A.2.6.5 Fragments/segments of unidentified moving images (film or television programmes)<a name="manual-A.2.6.5"/>

 Similar principles apply to any unidentified and incomplete segments or fragments of films or television programmes that have been acquired.